Dire Straits: 1985–1986: Brothers in Arms and international success

 Dire Straits performing in Belgrade, Yugoslavia, (now Serbia) on 10 May 1985.
 Left to right: Mark Knopfler, Alan Clark, and Jack Sonni.

 The album is listed in the Guinness Book of World Records as the first compact disc (CD) to sell a million copies, and it has been credited with popularising the CD format.
 The Guardian ranked the Brothers in Arms CD number 38 in their list of the 50 key events in rock music history.
 The album featured the full version of the "Money for Nothing" cut, rather than the LP version, and it also includes extended versions of all tracks on the first side of the LP, with the exception of "Walk of Life".

-The 1985–1986 Brothers in Arms world tour which followed the album's release was phenomenally successful, with over 2.5 million tickets sold.
+The 1985–1986 Brothers in Arms world tour which followed the album's release (with Sonni now fully in place as rhythm guitarist and Williams back on drums) was phenomenally successful, with over 2.5 million tickets sold.
 The tour included dates in Europe, Israel, North America, and Australia and New Zealand.
-The band, joined by saxophonist Chris White, played 248 shows in over 100 different cities.
+The band, joined by saxophonist Chris White, played 248 shows in over 100 cities.
 The tour began on 25 April 1985 in Split, Croatia (then part of Yugoslavia).
+Following the opening show in Split, the band performed concerts in Israel, appearing at Sultan’s Pool in Jerusalem on 30 April 1985 and at Park HaYarkon in Tel Aviv in early May, before continuing the European leg of the tour.

 While playing a 13-night residency at Wembley Arena in London, the band moved down the road to Wembley Stadium on the afternoon of 13 July 1985, to appear in a Live Aid slot, in which their set included "Money For Nothing" with Sting as guest vocalist.
 John Illsley states, "It was a very special feeling to be part of something so unique.
 Live Aid was a unique privilege for all of us.
 It’s become a fabulous memory."
 The tour ended at the Sydney Entertainment Centre, Australia, on 26 April 1986, where Dire Straits still holds the record for consecutive appearances at 21 nights.
 The band also made an impromptu attempt at the Australian folk song "Waltzing Matilda".
 With 900,000 tickets sold in Australia and New Zealand, it was the biggest concert tour in Australasian music history, until it was overtaken in 2017–2018 by Ed Sheeran.